Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Before your surgery:

-- Tell your caregiver if you recently got chemotherapy.
+- Tell your surgeon if you recently received chemotherapy.
 You may need to wait to have your surgery for up to 8 weeks after you get chemotherapy.
-This may help decrease any problems you may have after your surgery.
+This may help decrease any problems after your surgery.

 - You may need to have portal vein embolization 2 to 4 weeks before your surgery.
 Your portal vein is a large blood vessel that carries blood to your liver.
-Your caregiver may block the vein to see how well the healthy part of your liver functions.
-This will show whether the liver that will be left can function on its own.
+Your surgeon may block the vein to see how well the healthy part of your liver functions.
+This will show if the liver that will be left can function on its own.

 - You may need to have a CT, PET, or MRI scan.
 You also may need an abdominal ultrasound and a chest x-ray.
 Blood tests will be done to check the function of your liver and other organs.
 You may need a colonoscopy and upper gastrointestinal endoscopy to check for any problems or disease.
-Ask your caregiver for more information about these and other tests you may need.
-Write down the date, time, and location of each test.
+Ask your healthcare provider for more information about these and other tests you may need.

 The night before your surgery: